BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 hello-world-nginx-599d5d8898-bgxdr   1/1     Running    10.97.23.120    mcs-silver-app-04.dmz
 hello-world-nginx-599d5d8898-ph49f   1/1     Running    10.97.132.155   mcs-silver-app-22.dmz
 ```

+> Note: scale down the application to save resources with `oc scale deployment/hello-world-nginx --replicas=0`.

 There are some more advanced options with pod affinity and anti-affinity and combining them both.
 You can also apply some weighting to different rules.
 See the Kubernetes documentation if you want to play around with some advanced scheduling configurations.